Last updated on May 3rd, 2022 at 06:15 pm

 Along with Kitzbühel and St Anton am Arlberg, the Olympiaregion Seefeld is one of the ‘traditional’ winter and summer holiday destinations in the Tyrol and is a member of the ‘Best of the Alps’ association.

-Winter in the Olympiaregion Seefeld
+Winter on the Seefeld plateau

 Downhill skiing is available in Seefeld (on three different ski areas) and in the Leutasch valley.
 Although the areas may be small they are family-friendly and the skiing starts at an impressive altitude of more than 1200 metres.

-But the Olympiaregion is world-famous for its cross-country skiing, with the areas between Mösern, Seefeld and Leutasch covered with more than 250km of prepared trails.
+But the plateau is world-famous for its cross-country skiing, with the areas between Mösern, Seefeld and Leutasch covered with more than 250km of prepared trails.
 As well as some of the Nordic events for the Winter Olympic Games, the area has also hosted the Nordic Ski World Championships and is part of the Nordic World Cup circuit every winter.

 There is also a wide choice of cleared winter walking trails using the more popular and lower summer hiking routes, while visitors who want to get away from the beaten track can try their hand at snowshoeing.

-Summer in the Olympiaregion Seefeld
+Summer on the Seefeld plateau

 The relatively flat plateau is criss-crossed with hiking trails past lakes and through forests and meadows, while the Wetterstein and Karwendel mountain ranges offer more challenging high altitude trails.